You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Weather

 Is heavy rain, heat, cold, or strong winds good for your hiking productivity?
 Surely not.
-If the weather is bad during the day, then you probably won’t be able to cover as much distance as you had hoped for.
+If the weather is bad during the day, you probably won’t be able to cover as much distance as you had hoped.

-Bad weather will slow you down – heavy rain can limit visibility and make you more careful, while the scorching heat of the sun may exhaust you quicker.
-Due to this, if you want to cover as much land as possible, you will need to choose a cool and clear day for your hike.
+Bad weather will slow you down.
+Heavy rain can limit visibility and make you more careful, while the scorching sun may exhaust you quickly.
+Therefore, if you want to cover as much land as possible, you will need to choose a cool and clear day for your hike.

 Carried weight

-Having 20 pounds on your back will make you burn more energy while hiking.
-If you have plenty of stuff with you, then you will need to spend more energy to keep up the pace.
+Having 20 pounds on your back will burn more energy while hiking.
+If you have plenty of stuff, you will need to spend more energy to keep up the pace.
 Or, you will need to slow down to keep your energy expenditure at the same level, but you will cover less land this way.

 You will also need to make some compromises by taking only as much stuff with you as necessary.
 If this means that you will have to leave your trusty laptop at home, then so be it.